-- Key drawdown and licence assessment sites are shown in bold. - Interpretation of category codes is provided in Table 8.1. - Priority refers to data recovery level if unforseen circumstance results in missed data: 1 As soon as possible; 2 - Next scheduled monitoring run.
+- Interpretation of category codes is provided in Table 8.1. - Priority refers to data recovery level if unforeseen circumstance results in missed data: 1 As soon as possible; 2 - Next scheduled monitoring run.
 Refer to section 2.3.4 for further details. - Occasionally a bore may be excluded from the MP due to bore structural failure, a change in operation or other unforeseen circumstance.